-There are other treatment side effects that can affect your memory, including trouble sleeping and fatigue.
+There are other treatment side effects that can affect memory, including trouble sleeping and fatigue.

-Memory loss also can be a side effect of other medicines, such as steroids, anti-depressants, sleeping pills, and pain medications.
-Talk to your doctor if you think a medication may be contributing to your memory loss.
+Memory loss can be a side effect of other medicines, such as steroids, antidepressants, sleep medicines, and pain medicines.
+It’s a good idea to talk to your doctor if you’ve noticed changes in your memory since starting any medicine.

 Managing memory loss

 Your healthcare team or a mental health professional can help you figure out what may be causing your memory problems.

 Some people also find the following tips helpful:

 Stretch your brain by keeping mentally active with word puzzles, reading, and any other activity that makes you think.